peteroupc/peteroupc.github.io/colorgen.md

 <a id=RGB_Integer_Formats></a>
 ### RGB Integer Formats

 RGB and RGBA colors are often expressed by packing their components as integers.
-In this document, there are two general categories of RGB integer formats:
+This document recognizes two general categories of RGB integer formats:

 - **RN/GN/BN format:** With an RN-bit red component, a GN-bit green, and a BN-bit blue, resulting in an integer that's (RN + GN + BN) bits long.
 - **RN/GN/BN/AN format:** With an RN-bit red component, a GN-bit green, a BN-bit blue, and an AN-bit alpha, resulting in an integer that's (RN + GN + BN + AN) bits long.